 They develop close relationships with faculty who love to teach and engage students in their research and scholarly work.
 Check out some of the work that has resulted from faculty mentorship of students in the IWU Digital Commons.

 Students also have the opportunity to apply for undergraduate research scholarships.

 Research & Creative Work

-Hang "Jade" Phung '17 will spend the summer conducting independent research under the guidance of a faculty mentor, supported by a stipend from the Mark A. Israel '91 Endowed Summer Research Fund.
+Hsin-Jou (Lily) Chang '18 will spend the summer conducting independent research under the guidance of a faculty member, supported by the Mark A. Israel '91 Endowed Summer Research Fund in Economics.

 A new book by Wesleyan's Greg Shaw brings new understanding of lawmakers' motivations in crafting health care legislation and provides suggestions on how to improve dialogue.